 The snare drum is often mixed between a close top mic, a close bottom mic, and the overheads.

-Listen to how the snare sound in the overheads and how it sounds with the close mics independently.
+Listen to how the snare sounds in the overheads and how it sounds with the close mics independently.
 Is there anything missing between the two?
 Does mixing all the channels together make the snare sound great, or should a few frequencies be adjusted with EQ to bring out the snare in the mix?

 It's sometimes the case that the close mics sound great, and it may be best to rely heavily on them for the snare sound.
 Other times, we may want to make boosts and cuts in the overheads to help bring out the snare in the mix.
 A few bands worth considering are: